CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/install/input-data-install_pcluster.md

 ## Install Input Data on ParallelCluster

-### Install AWS CLI to obtain data from AWS S3 Bucket
+### Verify AWS CLI is available obtain data from AWS S3 Bucket

+Check to see if the aws command line interface (CLI) is installed

+`which aws`

+If it is installed, skip to the next step.

+If it is not available please follow these instructions to install it.

 ```{seealso}
 https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html